-- · determining whether to retain or terminate the existing independent auditors or to appoint and engage new independent auditors; - · reviewing and approving the retention of the independent auditors to perform any proposed permissible non-audit services; - · reviewing and approving or rejecting related-party transactions; - · oversight of our enterprise risk management program; and - reviewing and discussing with management and the independent registered public accounting firm our annual audited and quarterly financial statements, the results of the independent audit and the quarterly reviews, and the reports and certifications regarding internal control over financial reporting and disclosure controls.
+- determining whether to retain or terminate the existing independent auditors or to appoint and engage new independent auditors; - reviewing and approving the retention of the independent auditors to perform any proposed permissible non-audit services; - reviewing and approving or rejecting related-party transactions; - oversight of cybersecurity risks; - · oversight of our enterprise risk management program; and - reviewing and discussing with management and the independent registered public accounting firm our annual audited and quarterly financial statements, the results of the independent audit and the quarterly reviews, and the reports and certifications regarding internal control over financial reporting and disclosure controls.

 The Audit Committee is composed of three directors: Messrs.
 Gomo, Kortlang and Mora.
-The Audit Committee met four times in 2022.
+The Audit Committee met five times in 2023.
 The Audit Committee has adopted a written charter, which is reviewed annually, and is available to stockholders on our website at https://investor.enphase.com/corporate-governance.